Noah-Samawi/ci-swag/README.md

 1. Sell coding merchandise to cater to the coding community's needs and interests.
 2. Offer subscription for discounts to incentivise repeat purchases and foster customer loyalty.
-3. Provide short online courses to empower users with coding skills and knowledge.
+3. Provide short online courses allowing authenticated users to supplement their knowledge.
-4. Encourage community engagement and interaction to build a strong coding community.
+4. Encourage community engagement and interaction to build a strong coding community through newsletters and marketing pages.
-5. Curate educational resources and content to support continuous learning and skill development.
+5. Curate educational resources and content to support developers continuous learning and skill development needs.
 6. Execute effective marketing and promotion strategies to attract and retain customers.

 ### Scope